Frequently Asked Questions

 What activities will be allowed in the forest?
 Hiking?
 Hunting?
 Camping?

 There are no planned changes to the uses that are currently allowed in the forest.
 Hiking is currently allowed.
 An initial management plan was adopted in late 2021.
 Recreation planning began in July of 2022 with the formation of a 10 member Access Planning Committee.
 Led by the National Parks Service's Rivers Trails and Conservation Assistance Program, this committee with gather community perspective in shaping the site's future access planning.

 The property will be under the direct management of the Arch Cape Water District Board, in coordination with a consulting forester.
 This model is followed by other neighboring cities that own and manage forestland in their drinking watershed areas.

 Will the land be logged?

-If the Water District takes ownership of the property, the land will remain in forest use, including periodic timber harvesting operations determined by the Water Board, a consulting forester, and the Community Advisory Committee.
+The land is currently in forest use, including periodic timber harvesting operations determined by the Water Board, a consulting forester, and the Community Advisory Committee.
 This committee is in the process of designing multiple forest management approaches to present varying options for the future of the site.

 Can we take a tour of the property?